 (Need to know what to do if you're closing your business permanently?
 See How to Close a Business in Canada.)

 2) Take Your Business with You

-And I think it's a poor choice in terms of a business person's personal health.
-To do what it's supposed to do, rejuvenate and refresh you, a vacation should be a period of time you experience differentness, not do more of the same.
+And it can also be a poor choice in terms of a business person's personal health.
+To do what it's supposed to do, rejuvenate and refresh you, a vacation should be a period of time you experience something different, not do more of the same.

 3) Find Replacement Management

-For most small businesses, this last worry-free vacation option is the best.
-The business continues to operate and bring in money and from a personal point of view, the small business owner gets what he or she most needs - a real break.
+For most small businesses, this last option is the best.
+The business continues to operate and bring in money and from a personal point of view, you get what you need most - a real break.

 Pick the Right Person